bflattened/bflat/README.md

 Unzip the archive to a convenient location and add the root to your PATH.
 You're all set.
 See the samples directory for a couple samples.

+The binary releases are licensed under the MIT license.

 ## 🎷 I don't see dotnet, MSBuild, or NuGet

 That's the point. bflat is to dotnet as VS Code is to VS.